3D Slash: Technical information

 The software starts from a primary cuboid (i.e. including form) and manages the related arborescence in which each cuboid is either full, either empty or subdivided in 8 cuboids.
 An arbitrary color can be attached to any full cuboid.
 The octree model enables the software to implicitly define the level of details (LOD) by cutting the octree according to an arbitrary depth.

-3D Slash application is written in Metal, a functional language designed by Sylvain Huet in 2003.
+3D Slash is written in Metal, a functional language designed by Sylvain Huet in 2003.

-3D Slash application is available for Windows, MacOS and Linux.
-A special version is also available for Raspberry Pi An android version is available on the Sqool, a French tablet for education.
+3D Slash is available for Windows, MacOS and Linux.
+A special version is also available for Raspberry Pi An Android version is available on the Sqool, a French tablet for education.

 3D Slash is also available as a web app on any webGL browser including iOS and Android devices.

 Content license

 As of January 2017, the EULA states that any content created in 3D Slash online or that is uploaded to the community webpages from the offline editor are automatically licensed as Creative Common License BY - NC - SA, unless the premium license subscription is purchased.